-There's a limit to the distance you can throw but you'll also want to keep a safe distance from the massive beast.
+There's a limit to the distance you can throw but you also don't want to get too close to the massive beast.
 "Back up"-cards allow you to stay safe, but back up too far and the Mammoth will stack up points as your spears miss their target.

 The Mammoth is a mighty beast, and boy is she mad!
-As the Mammoth you'll play cards that indicate the position of the Mammoth: standing still, advancing towards the Hunter, charging, lashing out, rearing or shielding.
+As the Mammoth you'll play cards that indicate the position of the beast: standing still, advancing towards the Hunter, charging, lashing out, rearing or shielding with your tusks.

-Based on the height level of any spears thrown and the current stance of the Mammoth a spear throw will count as a hit (scoring a point to the Hunter) or a miss (scoring a point to the Mammoth).
+Based on the height level of spears thrown and the current stance of the Mammoth the throw will count as a hit (scoring a point to the Hunter) or a miss (scoring a point to the Mammoth).

-The player to score the most points in the current round wins the hunt and gets to keep their active Tribe Card for another one.
+The player to score the most points wins the hunt and gets to keep their active Tribe Card for another round.

-You'll start the game with seven Tribe Cards in your village, each with its own unique ability.
+You'll start the game with seven Tribe Cards in your village, each with a unique ability.
 "Spiritual Sacrifice", "Survive On Berries", "Hasty Retreat" and "Frozen With Fear" are examples of Tribe Cards.

 No two are the same and a lot of the fun of Tribal Hunt lies in how Tribe Cards interact with one another.
 You'll activate one each round after you have seen what cards you have been dealt – adapt your strategy accordingly.